Ihkali/Ihkali/README.md

 - 👋 Hi, I’m @Ihkali
-- 👀 student
+- 👀 Reinforcement Learning(World Model)
-- 🌱 I’m currently learning Reinforcement learning
+- Let's build AGI

 <!---
 Ihkali/Ihkali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.